 Sizing limits of Office 365 Public Folders are important to consider before doing a migration.
 Your current public folder hierarchy may not fit so nicely into the “modern” Office 365 Public Folder Mailbox architecture that Microsoft has designed.

 Public folder mailbox sizing limits in Office 365 are important considerations before doing a migration.
-Here are some of the limits that might pose a problem for you:
+Here are some of the limits that you need to consider (as of May 2023):

 - Max. number of items per folder: 1,000,000

 - Max. number of public folder mailboxes: 1,000

 The size of each public folder mailbox is based on your license type.
 For example, if you have Exchange Online Plan 1 license you will be limited to 50 GB per Public Folder Mailbox.
 For Exchange Online Plan 2 or any of the Enterprise plans, the limit is 100 GB per public folder mailbox.

 With 1,000 Office 365 public folder mailboxes at 100 GB, you have a max. data volume of 100 TB for your public folders.
 That’s fantastic, especially considering that you do not pay for them!
 Yes, that is right.
 Currently, any size Office 365 tenant can spin up the maximum public folder mailbox allowance.